How Micromanagement Is Harming Your Company? (Mini Guide)

 The bottom line is that every CEO dreams of having a manager whom he can rely upon and have great attention to details.

 Micromanagement is a sensitive issue and must fall into cautious hands.
-There is a fragile line between achieving outstanding results and inducing attrition through micromanagement.
+There is a fragile line between achieving outstanding results and inducing attrition through it.
 The idea is to find where the line is.